sopelj/hass-ember-mug-component/README.md

 ### Setting up your Mug

-In order to function properly please, set up your mug using the app before trying to use this integration.
+In order to function properly, you may need to set up your device using the app before trying to use this integration.
-This is not required, but if you don't, changing values such as the name, colour, temp, etc. via home assistant will not work.
+This is not required, but if you don't, changing values such as the name, colour, temp, etc. via home assistant may not work.
-Once you set it up, then please forget the mug on your phone or at least disable Bluetooth, so they don't fight over the mug.
+Once you set it up, please forget the mug on your phone or at least disable Bluetooth, so they don't fight over the device.

 1. Set your device in the Ember mobile app
 2. Forget your device from your Bluetooth Devices on your phone (or at least disable Bluetooth on it).